 Applicants can obtain advice on how and what to prepare for the Class of Cabaret audition here

 The Adelaide Cabaret Festival & centrED Team

 Image: Claudio Raschella

 Submissions for the 2018 Adelaide Cabaret Festival Class of Cabaret Graduates program will open in August 2017.

 About Class of Cabaret Graduates

 The Class of Cabaret Graduates program is designed for young adults who have completed both the Class of Cabaret program and secondary education.
 The Grads program runs from February-June each year and provides a unique opportunity for students to work closely with industry professionals to develop and create their own show to be featured in the Adelaide Cabaret Festival.
 In addition to creative development opportunities and the presentation of a show, recipients are also invited to develop their knowledge of how to produce, stage and promote a show through a week of intensive learning at the Adelaide Festival Centre under the guidance of key staff.

 Nathaniel O'Brien Scholarship

-Applications for the 2017 Nathaniel O’Brien Class of Cabaret Scholarship are now open to students in years 10 & 11 from the Port Pirie and Port Lincoln as well as their surrounding regions.
-The successful applicants will get to perform at the Adelaide Cabaret Roadshow in their respective region; either Port Pirie or Port Lincoln in May 2017.
+Applications for the 2018 Nathaniel O’Brien Class of Cabaret Scholarship will be open to students in years 10 & 11, who live in the towns that the Adelaide Cabaret Festival Roadshow visits in 2018, as well as their surrounding regions.
+The successful applicants will get to perform at the Adelaide Cabaret Roadshow in their respective regional centre in May 2018.

-See Nathaniel O’Brien Class of Cabaret Scholarship for more information and to apply now.
+See Nathaniel O’Brien Class of Cabaret Scholarship for more information.